-More than 300 incredible fossils are displayed in the Visitor Center.
+More than 400 Green River Formation fossils are displayed in the museum.
 Plan time to wander through the exhibits and ask park rangers the questions these fossils are sure to inspire.
-Photography is welcome so be sure to bring your camera!
-In addition to the fossils displays, Visitor Center activities include:
+Photography is welcome.
+In addition to the fossils displays, visitor center activities include:

 Fossil Rubbing Table